stadust/demonlist-guidelines/220_eligibility/600_uc_records.md

 # Under Consideration Records{id=uc-records}

-Records are marked as Under Consideration (UC) if a run is suspected to be illegitimate, if a certain aspect of a legitimate run may not be acceptable under current guidelines, or if a record cannot be throughoughly checked.
+Records are marked as Under Consideration if a run is suspected to be illegitimate, if a certain aspect of a legitimate run may not be acceptable under current guidelines, or if a record cannot be throughoughly checked.
 If your record is marked as UC, check if the list team has contacted you for further information.

 ## High Suspicion